 Exposure

 We obtained data on tropical cyclone wind exposure in the United States with full space and time coverage over the study period of 2008 to 2018 from publicly available datasets generated by Anderson et al. (43–45).
-We used daily estimates of maximum wind sustained speed by county to classify exposures on an annual basis.
+We used daily estimates of maximum wind sustained speed by county to classify whether a county had been exposed to a hurricane in a given year.
 We defined hurricane exposure by peak sustained winds in a county’s population center associated with a hurricane at the point of closest approach having reached or exceeded 64 knots or 74 miles per hour.

 Covariates

-We retrieved time-varying covariates at both the grade cohort and county level from SEDA and the American Community Survey and the Common Core of Data (41).
+We retrieved time-varying, annual covariates at both the grade cohort and county level from SEDA that we considered to be potential confounders and/or effect modifiers of the association between hurricane exposure and standardized test performance (41).
+A grade cohort is considered students in a specific grade in a given county.
 At the grade cohort level, covariates included the percentage of students who identified as Black, Hispanic, Asian, and American Indian/Alaska Native; the percentage of students who received free lunch; and the percentage of students who were considered economically disadvantaged.
 At the county level, covariates included the percentage of students in urban locale schools; percentage of English-language learner students; percentage of special education students; percentage of adult county residents with a college degree; percentage of county residents living in poverty; and percentage of households headed by single mothers.

 Statistical analysis

 We developed a Bayesian formulation of a state-specific generalized difference-in-differences approach with two-way fixed and random effects model to assess the association between hurricane-force tropical cyclone exposure and average annual standardized test scores at the county level (46, 47).
 If a given county had been exposed to a hurricane-force tropical cyclone in a particular year, we treated all associated grade cohorts as exposed for the remainder of the study period.
 A cohort is considered students in a specific grade in a given county.
-The model, based on those in other studies examining the effects of environmental exposures on standardized test scores (48, 49), was the following:
+The model met all necessary assumptions and was based on those in other studies examining the effects of environmental exposures on standardized test scores (48, 49), The model was the following:

-Scoreitgs = sCycloneits + Covariatesitg + Cohortig + Yeart + itg
+Scoreitgs = sHurricaneits + Covariatesitg + Cohortig + Yeart + itg

 where i was the county, s was the state, t was the year, and g was the grade.
 Scoreitgs was the average standardized test score for grade g students in state s, in county i, in year t.
-Cycloneits was whether a hurricane-force tropical cyclone occurred in a given state s, year t, and county i.
+Hurricaneits was whether a hurricane-force tropical cyclone occurred in a given state s, year t, and county i.
 Covariatesitg were covariates for grade g students in i county in a given year t.
-Cohortig and Yeart were cohort and year fixed effects, and itg was the random error.
+Cohortig and Yeart were cohort and year fixed effects, the interaction between state s and treatment of hurricane exposure were random effects, and itg was the random error.

 We used weakly informative priors so that parameter estimation would be driven by the data.
 All terms were assigned N(0,1000) priors.
 We assigned random effects to have logGamma(,) priors with shape and rate = 0.001.
 We based our reported positive and negative associations on point estimates with two-sided 95% credible intervals that excluded the null.
 We obtained comparative analyses of effect estimates through a formal comparative analysis of 1,000 draws from the posterior marginal distribution of each effect estimate.
 The proportion of draws that was greater than the other set of draws represented the probability that one effect estimate was greater than its comparator (50).